Modified Gravity and Cosmology: An Update by the CANTATA Network: Breaking scientific and geographic boundaries through the physics of gravitation during a societal plight

-One of the biggest achievements of Physics has been the establishment of the standard cosmological paradigm, which is able to describe the Universe quite successfully through a vast multitude of observations.
-In this architectural miracle the role of building bricks and joists is played by exquisite observational data, informing us about different epochs, regions and regimes.
+One of the biggest achievements of Physics has been tailoring a standard cosmological model to describe the Universe quite successfully through a vast multitude of observations.
+In this architectural miracle the role of buildings bricks and joists is played by exquisite observational data, informing us about different epochs, regions and regimes.
 Evidence ranges from cosmic microwave background fluctuations to supernovae luminosity distances, along with baryon acoustic oscillations, cluster mass measurements and several other probes.
-However, our concordance model still exhibits open questions.
-We can mention two of them that have gathered some attention for different reasons.
+Note that our access to an exquisite profusion of data is a fortunate sign of our times, while that was not certainly the case when the architects of modern cosmology set the foundations of our discipline.
+They certainly did not work in such gilded stage, as Nobel Laureate James Peebles recalls about his graduate years: \begin{displayquote} {\it ``I was very uneasy about going into cosmology because the experimental observations were so modest.''} \end{displayquote} However, our standard cosmological paradigm is a little patchy picture: in general, transitions between different epochs and scales are somewhat poorly depicted.
+Traditionally, cosmologists have aspired to fitting as much physics as possible into a full-fledged single model, but this goal faces challenges which have recently become quite an issue.
+In this respect we can mention two that have gathered some attention for different reasons.

-{\bf{$H_0$ tension --}} Firstly, we witness the discrepancy between reputed teams of cosmologists concerning the speed at which astronomical bodies are hurtling away from us, unprivileged observers.
-In particular, the current value of the Hubble parameter $H_0$ estimated from CMB data assuming $\Lambda$CDM cosmology differs from the direct local distance ladder measurements made by the SH0ES collaboration.
-This results in the so-called $H_0$ tension, a concern that has been around for some years now and that does not cease to be a lively source of controversy, quite the opposite \cite{DiValentino:2017iww}.
+Firstly, we witness the discrepancy between reputed teams of cosmologists as to what is the speed at which astronomical bodies are hurtling away from us, unprivileged observers.
+This results in the so called tension on the current value of the $H_0$ parameter (see Chapter \ref{sec:DiValentino} by Di Valentino), a concern that has been around us for some years now and that does not cease to be a lively source of controversy, quite the opposite.

-{\bf{$\sigma_8$ tension --}} A second actor in the stage play of cosmological tensions is the apparent discrepancy in the amplitude of the matter power spectrum as set by $\sigma_8$, the root-mean-square fluctuations in the matter mass density in a comoving sphere of diameter $8$ Mpc.
-Large compilations of redhift-space distorsions and other dynamical probes show a statistically significant discrepancy with Planck data.
-If not related to systematics, $\sigma_8$ tension is a subject that might lead to changes in the cosmological consensus \cite{Gannouji:2018ncm}.
+Secondly, I wish to add to this very short editor's choice of baffling problems another bold departure from (cosmological) orthodoxy that has been put forward according to reliable evidence coming from \textit{Planck} data: the spatial curvature of the Universe might be non zero \cite{DiValentino:2019qzk}.
+The debate is alive and kicking, although it might be closed by a thoughtful identification of degeneracy-breaking data set, cosmic chronometers, which, perhaps not so anecdotally rely heavily on our understanding on galactic evolution \cite{Vagnozzi:2020dfn}.